Cycling74/RNBOMetasound/docs/README.md

 ### WaveAsset

 A named buffer in a RNBO patch will generate an input pin of `WaveAsset` type.

+Note that making `WaveAsset` data available to the RNBO node is an async operation, and that this data may not be available to the RNBO node immediately upon construction of the Metasound.

 ## Utility Nodes